tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

-Note: The optimized DTLS header format shown in {{cid_hdr}}, which does not carry the Content Type in the Unified Header format, requires a different demultixplexing strategy compared to what was used in previous DTLS versions where the Content Type was conveyed in every record.
+Note: The optimized DTLS header format shown in {{cid_hdr}}, which does not carry the Content Type in the Unified Header format, requires a different demultilexing strategy compared to what was used in previous DTLS versions where the Content Type was conveyed in every record.
 As described in {{demux}}, the first byte determines how an incoming DTLS record is demultiplexed.
 The first 3 bits of the first byte